pmem/pmemkv/INSTALLING.md

 make package
 ```

-$GEN is a type of package generator and can be RPM or DEB
+$GEN is a type of package generator and can be RPM or DEB.

-CMAKE_INSTALL_PREFIX must be set to a destination where packages will be installed
+CMAKE_INSTALL_PREFIX must be set to a destination where packages will be installed.

 ## Using a Pool Set

-First create a pool set descriptor:  (`~/pmemkv.poolset` in this example)
+First create a pool set descriptor (`~/pmemkv.poolset` in this example):

 ```
 PMEMPOOLSET